“Aristarchus my fellow prisoner greets you, with Mark the cousin of Barnabas (about whom you received instructions: if

 This is an intensely personal section of Colossians.
 Paul mentions eight people with him in Rome and two in Colosse.

 Aristarchus was from Thessalonica.
-He attended Paul on his third missionary expedition.
+He accompanied Paul on his third missionary expedition.
 Aristarchus’ name occurs five times in the New Testament.

 Acts 19:29, “So the whole city was filled with confusion, and rushed into the theater with one accord, having seized Gaius and Aristarchus, Macedonians, Paul’s travel companions.”

-Paul’s friends kept him from going into this situation.
-Acts calls Aristarchus here a traveling companion of Paul.
+Acts 19:29 calls Aristarchus here a traveling companion of Paul.
 Maybe he was an assistant to Paul.
-He was a native of Thessalonica, who joined Paul on his third missionary journey.
+He was a native of Thessalonica who joined Paul on his third missionary journey.
 In Ephesus, this mob seized him and almost killed him.
 Nothing good ever comes from a mob.
+Paul’s two friends, Gaius and Aristarchus, kept him from going into a frenzied and uncontrolled situation.

 Acts 20:4 “And Sopater of Berea accompanied him to Asia—also Aristarchus and Secundus of the Thessalonians, and Gaius of Derbe, and Timothy, and Tychicus and Trophimus of Asia.”